Kevin0M16/NMSCoordinates/README.md

 ### Requirements

-The current version of NMSCoordinates requires No Man's Sky Beyond/Synthesis/Exo Mech 2.2-2.4
+The current version of NMSCoordinates requires No Man's Sky Beyond/Synthesis/Exo Mech/Crossplay/Desolation 2.2-2.62

 :exclamation: **Always back up all your game data and saves before any mods**